 In a world where being different means isolation, we envision a world where people with autism, intellectual disabilities and mental health needs are respect, valued members of the community.

-In 1963, a group of progressive parents and community leaders envisioned a place where the special needs of children with multiple disabilities could be met in a loving, home-like environment.
+In 1963, a group of progressive parents and community leaders had a vision to create a place where the special needs of children with multiple disabilities could be met in a loving, home-like environment.
 They believed their children deserved quality care, education and the same opportunities in life as everyone else – to become visible and active members of the community where they lived and attended school.

-Today, Hope House for the Multiple-Handicapped, Inc. continues to lead the growing movement of families and advocates committed to advancing the rights of people with autism, intellectual disabilities and mental health needs, driven by a belief that all people can lead their own lives with independence and dignity.
+Hope House continues to lead the growing movement of families and advocates committed to advancing the rights of people with autism, intellectual disabilities and mental health needs, driven by a belief that all people can lead their own lives with independence and dignity.